rahulkmr69/SPOJ/README.md

 # SPOJ
-This repository contains some Spoj questions' solution.
+This repository contains some Spoj question's solution.